Dermaplaning Vs Chemical Peels

-How dermaplaning works are similar to regular shaving of any other part of the body.
-At a 45 degree angle, the sterile razor is gently scraped across the face to remove the top layer of skin debris.
-It is believed that during the day our skin is exposed to harsh environmental aggressors which all can lead to the top layer of the skin looking dull and discoloured.
-Dermaplaning aims to remove that top layer to expose a brighter, newer layer of skin cells.
-It also aims to remove peach fuzz.
+At a 45 degree angle, a sterile razor gently scrapes across the face to remove the top layer of skin debris.
+During the day harsh environmental aggressors damage the skin often leading to the top layer of the skin looking dull and discoloured.
+Dermaplaning aims to remove that top layer of skin debris to expose a brighter, newer layer of skin cells.
+As well as this, it also removes peach fuzz.

-For those who wear make-up often peach fuzz can typically worsen the appearance of foundation and other liquid or cream products.
-The thought is that by removing peach fuzz the skin’s surface is more smooth for a better make-up application.
-Also, there is some believe that peach fuzz can be an area for the build-up of bacteria during the day which could lead to acne.
-This treatment is typically done by dermatologists or beauticians, however, the equipment is accessible to buy so many people have begun doing this at home.
+For those who wear make-up often, peach fuzz can be a nightmare.
+The pesky hairs worsen the appearance of foundation and other liquid or cream products.
+The thought is that by removing peach fuzz the skin’s surface is smoother, making for better make-up application.
+Additionally, there’s some speculation that peach fuzz can be an area for the build-up of bacteria during the day.
+This possesses the potential to lead to acne.
+The dermaplaning treatment typically takes place in a clinic, however there’s been a surge in popularity of at-home dermaplaning kits.

-As the method is very physical, removing the top layer of skin cells in this way could be too harsh for the skin and stripping.
-Over time this could lead to inflammation and irritation or even excessive dryness.
-If you already have severe acne or sensitive skin the damage could be irreversible
+As the method is very physical, removing the top layer of skin cells in this way strips the skin of its protective barrier.
+Over time this leads to inflammation, irritation and dryness.
+If you already have severe acne or sensitive skin the damage could be irreversible.

 2. Risk of Infection